asaglimbeni/django-datetime-widget/README.rst

 #.
 When you create the widget add usel10n = True like attribute : DateTimeWidget(usel10n=True)

+#.
+By Default the widget set Bootstrap version 2 but if you are using Bootstrap 3 add the parameter bootstrap_version=3

+#.
+For any doubts see the dateTimeExample inside the project.

 Basic Configuration
 -------------------
 #.
 Create your model-form and set  DateTimeWidget widget to your DateTimeField  ::